What Is An LEI Number?

 What Is an LEI?

-An LEI is a Legal Entity Identifier.
-It is a code that is 20 characters long, which is a unique global identifier used by legal entities taking part in financial transactions.
-The code is based on the ISO 17442 standard and is used as a reference to create transparency.
-The LEI number helps to make legal entities easily identifiable and provides key information on financial transactions.
-More than 1.8 million LEIs have been issued around the world, according to the Global Legal Entity Identifier Foundation.
+An LEI is a Legal Entity Identifier code.
+It is a unique alphanumeric code that has 20 characters and is based on the ISO 17442 standard.
+The LEI code is an identification number for legal entities that wish to take part in financial transactions in international markets.
+The LEI code helps to make legal entities easily identifiable and provides key information for financial transactions.
+More than 1.9 million LEIs have been issued around the world, according to the Global Legal Entity Identifier Foundation.

 An LEI number is used in financial transactions, such as trading stocks, bonds, or currency.
 LEIs are required by firms to fulfil their reporting obligations under financial regulations and objectives.
 They also help to match and aggregate market data for transparency and regulatory reasons.
 An LEI enables any legal entity carrying out financial transactions to be identified in any jurisdiction globally.
 The LEI system has helped to correct the vulnerabilities in the global financial system, many of which became apparent during and after the 2008 financial crash.
 A need for a global financial identifier has existed for decades, but it is only relatively recently that one has been established.